Faculty and Instructors

 career

 After graduating from the Faculty of Policy Studies at Keio University, he worked for a major railroad company, where he launched several new businesses in the corporate planning department.
 In March 2010, he graduated from the Graduate School of Economics, Kyushu University with a degree in industrial management (business school).
-He then moved to PwC Consulting LLC, where he established and managed the Regional Development Team, which focuses on regional revitalization nationwide, and the Fukuoka Office, which is in charge of the Kyushu and Okinawa regions.
-In his current position at the Dentsu Group, he is working to increase the value of a strategy consulting firm whose core areas are growth strategy, new business, marketing, and branding.
+He then moved to PwC Consulting Godo Kaisha, where he established and managed the Regional Development Team, which focuses on regional revitalization nationwide, and the Fukuoka Office, which is in charge of the Kyushu and Okinawa regions.
+In his current position at the Dentsu Group, he is working to increase the value of a strategic consulting firm whose core areas are growth strategy, new business, marketing, and branding.

 Message to Students